+Claudia is the Endowed Joan Wieler Arno 49 Professor at Lasell University.
+She is currently a full professor of education and chair of the Education Program.
 Claudia has been a teacher, researcher, consultant, and professor of special education.
-She is a published national expert on Learning Disabilities of English Language Learners and presents on these topics since 2000 at various conferences including the the American Psychological Association (APA), the Council for Exceptional Children (CEC), the National Association of School Psychologists (NASP), the Teachers for Speakers of Other Languages (TESOL) among others.
+She is a published national expert on Learning Disabilities of English Language Learners and presents on these topics since 2000 at various conferences including the American Psychological Association (APA), the Council for Exceptional Children (CEC), the National Association of School Psychologists (NASP), the Teachers for Speakers of Other Languages (TESOL) among others.

 For a sample chapter of her book Practical Ways to Engage All Struggling Readers: A Multi-Tiered Approach to Using Hi-Lo Books please click this link.